mongodb/docs-realm/source/includes/appschema-mongodb.rst

    * - | ``roles``
        | Array<Document>
-     - An array of :ref:`Query Role configuration documents
+     - An array of :ref:`Role configuration documents
-       <query-role-config>`, which have the following form:
+       <role-config>`, which have the following form:

-       .. include:: /mongodb/tables/query-role-configuration.rst
+       .. include:: /mongodb/tables/role-configuration.rst

    * - | ``schema``
        | Document
-     - A :ref:`Document Schema <document-schema-config>`.
-The root level schema must be an :ref:`object schema <schema-type-objects>`, which has the following form:
+     - A :ref:`document schema <schemas>`.
+The root level schema must be an :ref:`object schema <schema-type-object>`, which has the following form:

        .. code-block:: json